Radius Fitness by Isobar

 Trainers

-Before someone chooses to join a workout program, they may want to learn more about the trainer they'll be working with.
+Before someone chose to join a program, they could learn more about the program's trainer.

-Each trainer has a dedicated page where people can learn about them, what kind of workouts they tend to do and some of what makes them tick.
+Every trainer had a space where customers could learn about them, what workouts they tended to do, and some of what made them tick.

 This is the desktop web Trainer Details.
 Mobile is at right.